solspace/ee-freeform/documentation/mailing-list-api-mailchimp.md

 # MailChimp Mailing List API Integration

 This documentation page assumes you have read over the [Mailing List Integration Overview page](mailing-list-integrations.md).
 If you have not yet read it, please do so now.
 We also assume that you have a [MailChimp](http://mailchimp.com) account already, along with mailing list(s) already created.
-The *Freeform MailChimp* API integration requires that you have *Freeform Pro*.
-If you currently have Freeform Lite, you can [purchase an upgrade to Freeform Pro here](https://solspace.com/expressionengine/freeform/pro).
+This integration requires that you have *Freeform Pro*.
+If you currently have Freeform Lite, you can purchase an upgrade to Freeform Pro by visiting your account area.

-MailChimp integration includes support for the following:
+Includes support for the following:

 * Field mapping to standard and custom fields (of text type and dropdown only), per list.